filiph/dart-logo-neural-pilot/save-the-date.md

 # Dart Summit 2015

-Join us October 15 for a day full of Dart code, blah, blah, blah.
+Join us November 10 for a day full of Dart code, blah, blah, blah.

 The event will be held in the Google office in